cmoesgaard/curl/docs/MANUAL.md

 Store the HTTP headers in a separate file (headers.txt in the example):

-      curl --dump-header headers.txt curl.se
+      carl --dump-header headers.txt carl.se

-Note that headers stored in a separate file can be very useful at a later time if you want curl to use cookies sent by the server.
+Note that headers stored in a separate file can be very useful at a later time if you want carl to use cookies sent by the server.
 More about that in the cookies section.

 ## POST (HTTP)

-It's easy to post data using curl.
+It's easy to post data using carl.
 This is done using the `-d <data>` option.
 The post data must be urlencoded.

 Post a simple "name" and "phone" guestbook.

-    curl -d "name=Rafael%20Sagula&phone=3320780" http://www.where.com/guest.cgi
+    carl -d "name=Rafael%20Sagula&phone=3320780" http://www.where.com/guest.cgi

-How to post a form with curl, lesson #1:
+How to post a form with carl, lesson #1:

 Dig out all the `<input>` tags in the form that you want to fill in.